bgamari/build-env/readme.md

 the computation of the build plan nor which packages are fetched.

-You can also resume a build where it left off by passing `--resume`; this will avoid rebuilding any of the units that have already been registed in the package database.
+You can also resume a build where it left off by passing `--resume`; this will avoid rebuilding any of the units that have already been registered in the package database.

 ## Bootstrapping